aws-samples/amazon-sagemaker-build-train-deploy/setup/README.md

 > ⚠️ **Running this workshop in your AWS account will incur costs**.
 You will need to delete the resources you create to avoid incurring further costs after you have completed the workshop.
 Follow the [clean up steps](cleanup/README.md).

-## AWS Event using Workshop Studio
+## AWS Event using AWS Workshop Studio
 The environment is already set up for you.
 Proceed to <a href="../01_configure_sagemaker_studio/README.md">**Module 01**</a>.

 ## Self-paced using your AWS account